CodeWringer/ambersteel/documents/en/ruleset/rules.md

 A role-playing game by Nicolas Haase

 # Introduction
-**Ambersteel** is a role-playing game, requiring a **game master** (henceforth referred to as the **GM**) and at least one **player** to play.
+**Ambersteel** is a table-top role-playing game (**TTRPG**), requiring a **game master** (**GM**) and at least one **player** to play.

 On the spectrum of *narrative-driven*, *game-y* and *simulationist*, **Ambersteel** aims for the region between *game-y* and *narrative-driven*, while leaning more towards *game-y*:
 * Combat is a risky affair and requires tactical and strategic thinking, or the readiness to retreat, when things go awry.
 When a character suffers **injuries**, they are in *serious trouble*.
+* Magic is also a risky affair, with a chance for a spell to fail and affec the mage, instead.
+The chance of success is manageable, however.
 * Players are also expected to manage resources, such as their character's health and possessions.
 Character's are neither *damage sponges*, nor *item vacuums*.
 * **PC** change and roleplaying are embedded into the rules.
 There are no classes or other arbitrary restrictions on what a character can do. **Attributes** and **skills** improve as they are used, incentivising experimentation.
+Characters have long-term and short-term goals and beliefs, which drive them onward and which change over time.
+* **PC**s aren't expected to start powerful and skilled.
+But they're expected to become powerful and skilled over the course of a long campaign.

 While each player only controls a single character, the **GM** is in control of every single non-player character (**NPC**), the world and the story.
 A player character is abbreviated as **PC**.

 The system is designed to fit a low to medium fantasy medieval setting.
-Player characters may be special, but they're far from heroic.
-Combat is deadly and magic is powerful, yet risky.

 The rules are designed to be as intuitive and simple as possible, while complex enough to allow players to make meaningful choices.

 Most rules will have a certain degree of vagueness to them.
 This is at least partially deliberate.
 The situations that can come up during play are simply too varied and numerous to be possible to completely cover with rules, without requiring epic tomes filled to the brim with highly specific rulings for highly specific situations.
 Instead, the game relies on the **GM** to arbitrate in every situation.
-The descriptions in the rules here should serve as a point for orientation for the **GM**.
+The descriptions in the rules here should serve as a point of orientation for the **GM**.
 How they interpret the rules, is how they're to be understood.

-But this is not an *adversarial* game.
-The **GM** and the players work ***together*** to tell a compelling, interesting, humorous, tense, etc. story.
+Despite the focus on tactical and deadly combat, this is not an *adversarial* game.
+The **GM** and the players work ***together*** to create a unique experience and weave a story of glorious triumph, tragic defeat or anything in-between.
 Ultimately, the **GM**'s job is to provide interesting conundrums to the players and their job is to provide interesting answers, in-line with what their characters believe.
 What's important to remember is that the **GM** is a *player*, too.
 They're here to have fun and enjoy their time at the table, too.

-Another important aspect of **Ambersteel** is that character's abilities grow over time.
-There are neither character classes, nor character levels.
-Skills and attributes improve as they're being used in tests.
-Characters have long-term and short-term goals and beliefs, which drive them onward and which change over time.
+That is why it's important to work ***together***.

 ## How to Play
 As **Ambersteel** is a **roleplaying game**, there are certain rules and expectations of both players and **GM**.